The Feed API gives you the ability to:

 Note: To improve the user experience, filters are applied to the items returned.
 For details about these filters, see the Feed file filters section.

 When used with the other Buy APIs, the Feed API lets you create shopping/buying opportunities virtually anywhere.
 For example, your buyers can have a seamless buying experience woven into a social application.
 This section outlines the high-level use cases for the Feed API.

 Get a daily feed files of newly listed items

-You can download a daily Item or Item Group feed file that contains the items or the item group (variation) information for newly listed items for a specific date and category.
+You can download a daily Item, Item Group, or Item Priority feed file that contains the items or the item group (variation) information for newly listed items for a specific date and category.

 Get the weekly feed files of all the items in a category